Bhagavad Gīta Bhāshya and Tātparya

 "alpaśaktirasārvajñyam pāratantryamapūrṇatā। upajīvakatvaṃ jīvatvamīśatvaṃ tadviparyayaḥ। svābhāvikaṃ tayoretat nānyathā syāt kathañcana। vadanti śāśvatāvetāvata eva mahājanāḥ॥"

-“Limited power, limited knowledge, dependence, incompleteness, and being a subsistence being are Jīva’s natural qualities.
+“Limited power, limited knowledge, dependence, incompleteness, and being a subsistence being are living beings' natural qualities.
 To be a living being, i.e. to be Jīva, is the opposite of being the 'Īswara', which means the Lord.
-Hence, the wise declare the Jīva to be eternal.”
+The great authorities declare that only these two are eternal.”

 -iti mahāviṣṇupurāṇe।